tobykurien/NSA_b_gone/README.md

 # Why?

 The idea behind this script is that no rogue apps/services on your system can spy on you and send data to the internet.
 This is because you will very finely control which application can access the internet, by running them from a specific terminal (or with a specific command, see [Usage](#usage)).
 This hopefully means that keyloggers/camera spy apps/botnet apps/etc. won't be able to send their collected data upstream, or receive commands remotely.

-In addition, each time you run the script, your machine will look like a different machine on the internet (due to the random MAC address and hostname).
+In addition, each time you run the script, your machine will look like a different machine on the network (due to the random MAC address and hostname).
+This prevents tracking you from your machine's unique MAC address or it's machine name.

+Some unintended upshots:

+- you can gain infinite usage free WiFi by running this script each time your free WiFi allocation is used up
-Another upshot is that you get much better control of your bandwidth usage (esp. useful when tethering over a mobile data connection).
+- you get *much* better control of your bandwidth usage (esp. useful when tethering over a mobile data connection).
+App updates, etc. won't automatically run in the background.

 # Installation